apache/activemq-artemis/docs/user-manual/en/slow-consumers.md

 ## Example

-See the [examples](examples.md) chapter for an example which shows how to detect a slow consumer with Apache ActiveMQ Artemis.
+See the [slow consumer example](examples.md#slow-consumer) which shows how to detect a slow consumer with Apache ActiveMQ Artemis.